 Approximately one out of five Calvin students seeks support from the Center for Counseling and Wellness each year, including students from a wide range of racial, ethnic, and cultural backgrounds as well as a wide variety of majors and interests across campus.
 The center is available to all students, whether they consider their concerns to be big or small, and the Stepped Care Model utilized by the center ensures that all students have access to helpful resources no matter their level of distress.
 Some typical presenting concerns include stress, anxiety, sadness, depression, relationship struggles, self-harming behavior, grief/loss, body image concerns, eating disorders, substance abuse, suicidal thoughts and other life challenges.

-Students who are currently enrolled in classes are eligible for Counseling and Wellness services at no cost.
+Students who are currently enrolled in classes and residing within the state of Michigan during their studies are eligible for Counseling and Wellness services at no cost.
 While all of our services are free, there is a $15 charge for “no shows” to appointments which have not been canceled or rescheduled prior to the appointment.

 You may wonder whether it would be appropriate to talk about your concerns with a counselor.
 Perhaps others who know you well have suggested Counseling and Wellness, or you have thought yourself that talking attending a workshop or using an online resource related to emotional health might be helpful.
 You are always welcome to schedule a screening at Counseling and Wellness to discuss whether our services would be appropriate for you.
 Some specific indicators that Counseling and Wellness services might be beneficial include: